photos1136p-hash/HTML-PASTE/README.md

     </section>

     <section class="controls">
-      <b>Controls:</b> Move with WASD / Arrow keys • Attack with Space • Potion with Q • Open Shop with B (if you have crystals) • Enter to start.
+      <b>Controls:</b> Move with WASD / Arrow keys • Attack with Space (3-hit combo) • Dash with Shift • Potion with Q • Open Shop with B (if you have crystals) • Enter to start.
     </section>
   </main>